Quantitative propagation of chaos for non-exchangeable diffusions via first-passage percolation: Expectation estimates for the percolation process

 In this section we estimate the expectations for eight functions $F$.
 In Section \ref{se:proofs-concrete}, we will put these estimates to use in order to prove the theorems stated in Section \ref{se:concrete}.
 The functions $F$ of interest to us are those which arise from bounding $\CC$ as well as $\widehat{\CC}$, which were defined respectively in \eqref{eq:def.C(v).D(v)} and \eqref{def:CChat}.
 To write these functions succinctly, we will use the notation $1_v$ to denote the $n$-vector with ones for the coordinates in $v \subset [n]$ and zeroes otherwise, and we define $\widehat{\xi}_{ij}=\xi_{ij}^2$ as the entrywise (Hadamard) square of $\xi$. \begin{itemize} \item The bound on the maximum entropy in Theorem \ref{theorem:max} starts by using the crude bound $\xi_{ij}\le\delta$ for all $i,j$:

 where we recall that $\delta=\max_{ij}\xi_{ij}$.
-This leads us to study the quantity $\E_v|\X_t|^3$, which turns out to require first estimating $\E_v|\X_t|^2$ and $\E_v|\X_t|$. \item The bound on the average entropy in Theorem \ref{theorem:avg.1way} starts from the sharper bound
+This leads us to study the quantity $\E_v|\X_t|^3$, which turns out to require first estimating $\E_v|\X_t|^2$ and $\E_v|\X_t|$. \item The bound on the average entropy in Corollary \ref{co:avg.1way} starts from the sharper bound

 where we recall that $\delta_i=\max_j\xi_{ij}$ is the row-maximum.
 This leads us to study the quantity $\E_v[|\X_t|^2\langle 1_{\X_t}, x\rangle]$, which turns out to require first estimating $\E_v[|\X_t| \langle 1_{\X_t}, x\rangle]$ and $\E_v[ \langle 1_{\X_t}, x\rangle]$. \item The sharper bound on the average entropy in Theorem \ref{theorem:avg.2way.asym} starts from the Cauchy-Schwarz inequality,